Learn to Interpret Atari Agents: Atari Analysis

-\textbf{Eating the last pellet.}~As shown in Fig.~\ref{fig:pellet-start}, the left gaze locates the last pellet near the bottom of the maze as ms\_pacman moves towards this pellet.
-A few frames later in Fig.~\ref{fig:pellet-ghost}, a red ghost appears near the pellet and is captured by the left gaze, while ms\_pacman diverts to the right to avoid the ghost.
-In Fig.~\ref{fig:pellet-end}, the ghosts besiege ms\_pacman from all different directions.
-Even though the agent detects all ghosts (they appear in the gazes), ms\_pacman has no route to escape.
+\textbf{Eating the last pellet}.~In Figures~\ref{fig:pellet-start},~\ref{fig:pellet-ghost}, and~\ref{fig:pellet-end}, we show that the left gaze focuses on the last pellet in the maze (near the bottom of the maze) during the entire time when Ms Pac-Man tries to collect that pellet.
+In Figure~\ref{fig:pellet-start}, the left gaze locates the pellet for the first time and Ms. Pac-Man starts to move toward it.
+A few steps later, as shown in Figure~\ref{fig:pellet-ghost}, a red ghost appears around the pellet, and this is detected by the left gaze.
+Consequently, Ms. Pac-Man diverts to right to avoid the ghost.
+Shortly after that, as depicted by Figure~\ref{fig:pellet-end}, several ghosts besiege Ms. Pac-Man, having approached it from different directions.
+At this time the pellet is still not eaten and the left gaze stays on it (the pellet is blocked from view by the red ghost), but there is nothing left that Ms. Pac-Man can do.